 INUK’s major achievements include:

-1) INUK raised awareness of the need for innocence-focused organisations in the UK from the findings of research on the causes of wrongful convictions and the limits of the criminal appeals system, especially the Criminal Cases Review Commission (CCRC), in assisting the innocent to overturn their convictions.
+1) INUK was a focal point for raising awareness of the need for innocence-focused organisations in the UK to assist innocent victims of wrongful convictions from the findings of research on the causes of wrongful convictions and the limits of the criminal appeals system, especially the Criminal Cases Review Commission (CCRC), in assisting the innocent to overturn their convictions.

 2) 36 innocence projects set up in universities and one in a corporate law firm under the auspices of INUK to provide pro bono investigations into alleged wrongful convictions.
 This resurrected a domestic interest and concern for alleged victims of wrongful convictions that was lost when JUSTICE ceased working on alleged miscarriages of justice on the mistaken belief that the setting up of the CCRC was the panacea to the problem of wrongful convictions.